sa-ne/openshift4-rhv-upi/README.md

 # Installing OpenShift Container Storage (OCS)

-OpenShift Container Storage (OCS) has not been released for OCP 4 yet.
-This guide will show you how to deploy the current release candidate using a bare metal methodology and local storage.
+This guide will show you how to deploy OpenShift Container Storage (OCS) using a bare metal methodology and local storage.

 ## Requirements